lewars/infra-take-home/README.md

 # String Reverse API
-An infrastructure take home prompt.
+This is an infrastructure take home exam.

-This project is a simple example of an API endpoint that reverses string when you call it.
+This project is a simple example of an API endpoint that reverses a string when you call it.

 ## Setup

-1. Install [`Docker`][docker_setup], if you have not done so.
+1. Install [`Docker`][docker_setup], if you havn't done so.

 1. Install Google's Google Cloud Compute (GCP) [SDK tooling][google_sdk_setup].